amateurtools/Plucks/README.md

     JUCE simd optimizations added to CMakeLists.txt
     but not included in the releases yet.
-2025-10-27
+2025-10-27 BUGFIX is in the source code to help with an edge case where some notes weren't voicing correctly
+    todo: i did the Linux build but I still need to compile for WIN and OSX, please bear with me if you don't want to compile it yourselves.

 PLUCKS -- a Karplus-Strong Plucked String Synthesizer